Freedom of information: Newspaper industry

 The Internet has challenged the press as an alternative source of information and opinion but has also provided a new platform for newspaper organizations to reach new audiences.
-Between 2012 and 2016, print newspaper circulation continued to fall in almost all regions, with the exception of Asia and the Pacific, where the dramatic increase in sales in a few select countries has offset falls in historically strong Asian markets such as Japan and the Republic of Korea.
+Between 2012 and 2016, print newspaper circulation continued to fall in almost all regions, except Asia and the Pacific, where the dramatic increase in sales in a few select countries has offset falls in historically strong Asian markets such as Japan and the Republic of Korea.
 Between 2012 and 2016, India’s print circulation grew by 89 per cent.
 As many newspapers make the transition to online platforms, revenues from digital subscriptions and digital advertising have been growing significantly.
 How to capture more of this growth remains a pressing challenge for newspapers.